Sorry, no module for Rebels in the White House; not interested.

 I see no reason to import counter clutter into the VASSAL module.

-This module departs from previous GCACW modules that mimic the printed game's counter handling.
-Instead, it replaces game-piece markers with dynamic properties and layers that are manipulated via the right-click menu.
+This module departs from previous GCACW modules that mimic the printed game's marker handling.
+Instead, it replaces game-piece markers with dynamic properties and layers that are controlled via the right-click menu.

 Another objective of this module is to de-clutter the toolbar by using only stock VASSAL buttons and icons.
 Custom toolbar icons distract from the main purpose of a module, which is to provide a digital version of the map and counters.